Home > Guides > Static IP Addresses > Static IP for Mac OS 10.4

 Forward some ports for Nioh 2 to help improve online connections and make it easier to connect with others.

-Connect with more opponents and help improve your online connections in Mortal Kombat 11 by forwarding some ports in your router.
+You can help improve your mulitplayer experiences in Call of Duty: Warzone 2.0 by forwarding some ports in your router.

 For Honor Port Forwarding